zyweng2pku/FSWBC/README.md

 # Efficient querying from weighted binary codes
-This repository contains the C++ code for the query method proposed in our paper:
-"Efficient Querying from Weighted Binary Codes".
-Zhenyu Weng, Yuesheng Zhu.
-AAAI 2020(poster).
+An extension version of AAAI 2020: Efficient Querying from Weighted Binary Codes.

 ## Overview ##
-This method is a fast nearest neighbor search method for weighted binary codes based on the multi-index tables[1].
+This method is a fast nearest neighbor search method on binary codes in weighted Hamming space based on the multi-index tables[1].

 ## Building ##
 Requisites: C++